-Prepare Azure resources for disaster recovery of on-premises machines
+Prepare Azure for on-premises disaster recovery to Azure

 This article is the first tutorial in a series that shows you how to set up disaster recovery for on-premises VMs.

 - Verify that the Azure account has replication permissions.

 - Create a Recovery Services vault.
 A vault holds metadata and configuration information for VMs, and other replication components.

 - Set up an Azure virtual network (VNet).
 When Azure VMs are created after failover, they're joined to this network.